CutOffFrequency/piata/README.md

 TO DO:

-1. loaded account management options
+1. Squash bugs
-  1. fix delete acct function
+  1. alert not updating on account removal
-  2. add / remove event listeners
+  2. fix styling for account list
 2. build various tables for analysis
   1. common conflict fields
   2. before / after update analysis